Understanding workplace harassment

 A one-off incident can amount to workplace harassment and there is no requirement that the recipient makes known to the other person that the behaviour is unwanted.

-Advisory, Conciliation and Arbitration Service (ACAS).
-Provides free and impartial information and advice to employers and employees on all aspects of workplace relations and employment law: 0300 123 1100
+Advisory, Conciliation and Arbitration Service (ACAS) provides free and impartial information and advice to employers and employees on all aspects of workplace relations and employment law.
+Call the ACAS helpline on 0300 123 1100 from Monday to Friday, 8am to 6pm.

-Equality Advisory and Support Service: Advises and assists individuals on issues relating to equality and human rights, across England, Scotland and Wales.
-Helpline: 0808 800 0082
+Equality Advisory and Support Service advises and assists individuals on issues relating to equality and human rights, across England, Scotland and Wales.

-LawCare (charity, independent from professional bodies): Supports and promotes good mental health and wellbeing in the legal community throughout the UK.
-Free, independent and confidential Helpline: 0800 279 6888
+LawCare is an independent charity that supports and promotes good mental health and wellbeing in the legal community throughout the UK.

 Maximise your Law Society membership with My LS